-- Copies of your lease agreement or rental contract for any dependents residing outside of government quarters (if applicable)
+- Copies of lease documentation or rental contract (if required)

 - Be sure to have all copies of orders and documents issued by your unit recruiter and/or MEPS.
 These orders must be delivered by you and by hand.
 Travel and meal tickets will be provided.

 - All items must fit into the Army Future Soldier bag or small airline approved “carry on” suitcase or gym bag.
 Mobile Phones are highly encouraged to communicate with family or contact travel assistance.